da-2005/weather-tracker/README.md

 # weather-tracker

+## Technologies
+For this application, I used:
+- HTML
+- CSS
+- JavaScript
+- Bootstrap
+- jQuery
+- Moment
+- OpenWeatherMap API

 ## Description
 This weather tracker allows a user to:
 - check the current weather of a city by inputing the city's name in the search bar